BlueCyro/Toner/README.md

   -w, --whitePoint <whitePoint>          Defines the "maximum" white point of the input image - values higher than one will make highlights more saturated [default: 1]
   ```

+  For example, if you wanted to tonemap an image starting at -2 exposure, and extrapolate 20 steps up by 0.2 increments, you'd do:

+  * `Toner -e -2 -s 0.2 -c 20`